adilbhatia98/CS109A-Group-3/docs/final_notebook/models.md

 # Baseline Model - Logistic

+<p>Our baseline model represents a simple logistic regression with a multiclass outcome variable.
+Using the predictors in our data, the model predicts the 'change in VIX price' classification as positive, negative, or 0 (no change) using a simple logistic regression.</p>

 # L1 and L2 Regularization

+<p>We then decided to incorporate regularization in an attempt to improve our logistic model's predictive ability.
+Lasso regularization (l1) sets the effects/coefficients of unimportant predictors to 0, whereas ridge (l2) simply minimizes/lowers those effects.</p>

 # Random Forest

-Our first ensemble method is random forest, which randomly subsets predictors upon which to generate decision trees.
+<p>Our first ensemble method is random forest, which randomly subsets predictors upon which to generate decision trees.
+We tested out a few different tree depth and number parameters ourselves and determined that a depth of 5 and number of trees of 100 was ideal for our analysis.</p>

 ```python
 # config parameters